phorve/phorve.github.io/_posts/2021-12-11-ParthasarathyRotation.md

 | Spero and Newman, 2018 - [https://doi.org/10.1128/mBio.01400-18](https://doi.org/10.1128/mBio.01400-18)|

 Next, Dr. Spero added tobramycin, an antibiotic, to the agar block and then again imaged using the confocal microscope.
 Here, dead pseudomonas are shown in red and living *Pseudomonas* are shown in cyan.
 The effect of the tobramycin seemed to follow a depth-dependent pattern.
 Colonies that were deeper in the agar were not affected by the tobramycin whereas the colonies at the very top of the agar were completely killed.
 Additionally, colonies at an intermediate depth (i.e. the middle of the agar) seemed to show an intermediate effect where some of the pseudomonas were killed and others were not.
 Dr. Spero found that there was a significant oxygen gradient from the top of the gel (where oxygen was abundant) to the bottom of the gel (where the environment was basically anoxic).

+Like I’ve already mentioned, all of these images were taken using a confocal microscope.
+However, there are some downsides to consider with confocal microscopy.
+1. Due to photobleaching effects and phototoxicity to the bacteria, these bacteria were only able to be imaged at a single time point after the addition of the tobramycin.
+2. Also, each image takes 10-15 minutes to obtain, making it difficult to obtain fine resolution time scale experiments even if we could overcome the photobleaching and phototoxicity.

+So after talking to Melanie and Raghu, we decided that we could combine the ABBA assay that Dr. Spero developed and the expertise that Raghu has in microscopy